 This interactive walkthrough lasts about 30 minutes and projects the story of the hunting man on the walls of the cave.

-You walk through the cave and watch the story illuminated on the walls, and at the end, you see a running man sending you in the direction of the next viewing.
+You walk through the cave and watch the story illuminated on the walls.
+At the end, you see a running man sending you to the next viewing.

-As it is dark in parts, I used my torch app on the phone to navigate my way around.
+As it is dark in parts, I used my phone’s torch app to navigate my way around.
 You can’t get lost, but you can run into dead ends, which I did, but that just adds to the adventure.
 There are also flashing lights during the visual displays and strobe lighting effects.

 At the end of this attraction, you go through the door that leads straight into the next.